Macroscopic loops in the loop $O(n)$ model at Nienhuis' critical point: Introduction

 \begin{theorem} Fix $n \ge 1$ and $nx^2 \le 1$.
 Then for any finite $G\subset\bbT$, \begin{itemize}[noitemsep] \item {\rm (strong FKG inequality)} for any $\tau \in \{-1,1\}^\bbT$ and any two increasing events $A$ and $B$,

 \item {\em (comparison between boundary conditions)} for any $\tau\le\tau'$ and any increasing event $A$,

 \end{itemize} \end{theorem} While fairly simple to prove, this theorem is our main toolbox for the study of the loop $O(n)$ model.
-In particular, it allows us to use techniques developed in \cite{DumSidTas13} to prove the following dichotomy theorem for the cluster representation.
-By Theorem~\ref{thm:cluster-infinite-volume} below, infinite-volume limits~$\mu_{n,x}^+$ and~$\mu_{n,x}^-$ of~$\mu_{G,n,x}^+$ and~$\mu_{G,n,x}^-$ as $G\nearrow\bbT$ are well-defined, invariant under translations and ergodic.
+In particular, it allows us to use techniques developed in~\cite{DumSidTas13} to prove the following dichotomy theorem for the spin representation.
+Before stating it, we remark that following this work, a similar FKG inequality was shown~\cite{GlaMan18} to hold when~$n\geq 2$, $(n-1)x^2 \leq 1$ and, through more intricate considerations, allowed to derive the dichotomy theorem for~$n=2$, $x=1$ (uniform Lipschitz functions).